elgwhoppo/lanpartysign/README.md

 A ULN2003AN Darlington array is required as the RPi’s GPIO can’t sink the return current without emitting smoke.
 A 2N7000 FET is used to drive one of the cathodes because the Darlington array I selected only had 7 pins and I needed 8.

 ### Resistors
-Current limiting resistors were are required to keep the LED panels from burning up, and to keep the brightness between the two colors uniform.
+Current limiting resistors are required to keep the LED panels from burning up, and to keep the brightness between the two types of panels uniform.
 The segments that form each digit require different values from the decimal point as the decimal point has less LED’s inside.

 Green segments used 300ohm resistors and a 4000ohm for the decimal point.
 Red segments used seven 150ohm resistors and a 800ohm resistor for the decimal point.